Jane Pierce

 Jane Means Pierce (née Appleton; March 12, 1806 – December 2, 1863) was the first lady of the United States from 1853 to 1857, being married to Franklin Pierce, the 14th president of the United States.
 Born in Hampton, New Hampshire, she married Pierce, then a congressman, in 1834 despite her family's misgivings.
 She refused to live in Washington, D.C., and in 1842, she convinced her husband to retire from politics.
 He sought the Democratic presidential nomination without her knowledge in 1852 and was elected president later that year.
 Their only surviving son, Benjamin, was killed in a train accident before Franklin's inauguration, sending Jane into a deep depression that afflicted her for the rest of her life.
 Pierce was a reclusive first lady, spending the first two years of her husband's presidency mourning her son.
 Her duties at this time were often fulfilled by Abby Kent-Means.
 After Franklin's presidency, they traveled abroad for two years before settling in Massachusetts.
 She died of tuberculosis in 1863.

 Pierce disliked political life and was unhappy in the role of first lady.
 She took interest in abolitionism, and attempted to influence her husband's decisions on the subject.
 A Puritan, Pierce was strictly religious and believed the tragedies she suffered were divine retribution for her and her husband's sins.
 Jane has been described as the opposite of her husband, who was outgoing, political, and a heavy drinker.
 She was reclusive, averse to politics, and a teetotaler.

 Early life

-Jane Appleton was born in Hampton, New Hampshire, on March 12, 1806, to Congregationalist minister Jesse Appleton and his wife Elizabeth Means Appleton.
+Jane Means Appleton was born in Hampton, New Hampshire, on March 12, 1806, to Congregationalist minister Jesse Appleton and his wife Elizabeth Means Appleton.
 The Appletons had six children: three elder daughters, of which Jane was the third, and three younger sons.
 Their father became president of Bowdoin College in 1807, and the family settled in Brunswick, Maine (then part of Massachusetts).
 Her father's religious practices included a strict fasting diet that caused his health to decline, leading to his death in 1819.
 After his death, the family lived with Elizabeth's mother in Amherst, New Hampshire.
 In her childhood, Appleton acquired a devotion to Puritan, evangelical Calvinism.

 Appleton came from a well-off and well-connected New England family.
 Jane's education was of a high quality, consisting of both public schooling and homeschooling.
 She attended the prestigious Miss Catherine Fiske's Young Ladies Seminary in Keene, New Hampshire, where she received an education of a higher quality than women could typically access.
 She was talented in music and enthusiastic about literature, but declined to pursue these further in favor of Bible study.
 As she approached young adulthood, Appleton was shy, devoutly religious, and pro-temperance.
 Even in her youth, her health was poor; she regularly contracted severe winter colds.